-The city holds the potential to reduce environmental damage by promoting green construction, producing clean energy, placing recycling bins, educating the population to change consumption and eating patterns, and more (Bonoli et al., 2021).
-Like many cities worldwide, the municipality of Ashkelon understands the need to participate in the global effort to address the climate crisis.
-Therefore, the research aims to examine whether there is a connection between knowledge, attitudes, and behavior regarding health and the environment among the residents of Ashkelon, Israel, to develop intervention plans based on the findings.
-A similar survey has never been conducted in the city of Ashkelon.
+Cities have the potential to reduce environmental damage by promoting green construction, producing clean energy, increasing the use of recycling bins, and educating the population to change their consumption and eating patterns (Bonoli et al., 2021).
+In common with many cities worldwide, the municipality of Ashkelon understands the need to participate in the global effort to address the climate crisis.
+Therefore, we conducted research to determine whether there is a connection between knowledge, attitudes, and behavior regarding health and the environment among the residents of Ashkelon, Israel, and subsequently develop intervention plans based on the findings.
+No similar survey has ever been conducted in the city of Ashkelon.

 2. Materials and Methods